Guide For Affordable Airtight Retrofits: Membranes, Methods & More

 Timber-frame walls are not airtight and can result in tons of unwanted air leakage.

 A major concern with timber frame is ensuring proper moisture control.
 Timber-frames feature a weathertight membrane on the exterior called a breather membrane.
-This membrane serves two functions as the waterproof, windproof and UV-resistant layer protecting the envelope of the house and a critical second function, controlling moisture in the envelope as needed.
+This membrane serves two functions as the waterproof, windproof and UV-resistant layer protecting the envelope of the house and a critical second function allowing the envelope to breathe.

 The second part of your wall is the internal airtight layer.
 This consists of an airtight membrane which serves two functions, to create an airtight seal to prevent warm air from leaving and to control moisture inside the building.